dmzoneill/jira-creator/README.md

 export AI_PROVIDER=deepseek
 export DEEPSEEK_URL=http://localhost:11434/api/generate
 ```
-This sets up DeepSeek as the AI provider.

 ### 🪫 Noop

+The Noop provider does nothing.
+It's useful if you want to turn off AI enhancements temporarily.

 ```bash
 export AI_PROVIDER=noop
 ```
-This sets up Noop as the AI provider.

 ---

 ## 🛠 Dev Setup

+Set up the development environment by installing the necessary packages.

 ```bash
 pipenv install --dev
 ```
-This sets up the development environment.

 ### Testing & Linting

+Run tests, perform linting checks, and auto-fix formatting issues.

 ```bash
 make test
 make lint
 make format  # auto-fix formatting
 ```
-These commands are for testing, linting, and formatting.

 ---

 ## ⚙️ How It Works

+Jira-creator works by:

-- Loads field definitions from `.tmpl` files under `templates/`
+- Loading field definitions from `.tmpl` files under `templates/`
-- Uses `TemplateLoader` to generate Markdown descriptions
+- Using the `TemplateLoader` to generate Markdown descriptions
-- Optionally applies AI cleanup for readability and structure
+- Optionally applying AI cleanup for readability and structure
-- Sends to JIRA via REST API (or dry-runs it)
+- Sending the issue to JIRA via the REST API (or dry-running it if preferred)

 ---